neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 	}

-TYPO3.Neos TypoScript Objects
+Neos.Neos TypoScript Objects
 =============================

 The TypoScript objects defined in the Neos package contain all TypoScript objects which are needed to integrate a site.
 Often, it contains generic TypoScript objects which do not need a particular node type to work on.

-As TYPO3.Neos is the default namespace, the TypoScript objects do not need to be prefixed with TYPO3.Neos.
+As Neos.Neos is the default namespace, the TypoScript objects do not need to be prefixed with Neos.Neos.

 .. _TYPO3_Neos__Page: